jerrymarino/iCompleteMe/README.md

 #### Diagnostic Highlighting Groups

-You can change the styling for the highlighting groups YCM uses.
+You can change the styling for the highlighting groups ICM uses.
 For the signs in the Vim gutter, the relevant groups are:

 - `YcmErrorSign`, which falls back to group `SyntasticErrorSign` and then